🦉

 Stablecoins vs. Yieldcoins

-Total Yielcoin Supply in Circulation
+Total Yieldcoin Supply

 Source: stablewatch.io (as of February 2026)